ava-labs/avalanche-docs/docs/tooling/cli-guides/stop-node.md

 :::note

-Please note that a stopped on AWS can still incur cost (such as storage fees).
+Please note that a stopped node on AWS can still incur cost (such as storage fees).

 Ava Labs is not responsible for the cost incurred from stopping Avalanche node through Avalanche-CLI